KayaM17/KayaM17/README.md

 ### Hi there 👋🏾

 - 👩🏾‍💻 I'm Kaya
-- 🔭 I’m currently working on ...
+- 👀 I'm passionate about web development, proficient in HTML, JavaScript, and Python.
-- 🌱 I’m currently learning Python & React.
+- 🌱 I’m currently working on creating projects to strengthen my skills.
 - 📫 How to reach me: ...